huijunwu/libgdx-ai-wiki/Behavior-Trees.md

 The framework provides two annotations that are used at runtime by the [BehaviorTreeParser](http://libgdx.badlogicgames.com/gdx-ai/docs/com/badlogic/gdx/ai/btree/utils/BehaviorTreeParser.html) as metadata to identify task attributes and check task constraints:

 - [@TaskConstraint](http://libgdx.badlogicgames.com/gdx-ai/docs/com/badlogic/gdx/ai/btree/annotation/TaskConstraint.html): ideally, any task class should be annotated with this annotation to be properly recognized by the parser.
 However this is not strictly required.
 Note that `TaskConstraint` is annotated with `@Inherited` and in turn [Task](http://libgdx.badlogicgames.com/gdx-ai/docs/com/badlogic/gdx/ai/btree/Task.html) is annotated with `@TaskConstraint`.
 This means that you don't have to annotate a task class with `@TaskConstraint` if the constraint of its superclass is the same.
 On the other hand, you can use `@TaskConstraint` to "override" the constraint of its superclass.
 Also, the annotation `TaskConstraint` has two properties:
-  * [minChildren](http://libgdx.badlogicgames.com/gdx-ai/docs/com/badlogic/gdx/ai/btree/annotation/TaskConstraint.html#minChildren--) specifies the minimum number of allowed children
+  * [minChildren](http://libgdx.badlogicgames.com/gdx-ai/docs/com/badlogic/gdx/ai/btree/annotation/TaskConstraint.html#minChildren--) specifies the minimum number of allowed children; defaults to `0`
-  * [maxChildren](http://libgdx.badlogicgames.com/gdx-ai/docs/com/badlogic/gdx/ai/btree/annotation/TaskConstraint.html#maxChildren--) specifies the maximum number of allowed children
+  * [maxChildren](http://libgdx.badlogicgames.com/gdx-ai/docs/com/badlogic/gdx/ai/btree/annotation/TaskConstraint.html#maxChildren--) specifies the maximum number of allowed children; defaults to `Integer.MAX_VALUE`
 - [@TaskAttribute](http://libgdx.badlogicgames.com/gdx-ai/docs/com/badlogic/gdx/ai/btree/annotation/TaskAttribute.html): any task attribute must be annotated with this annotation to be properly recognized by the parser.
+This annotation has two properties:
+  * [name](http://libgdx.badlogicgames.com/gdx-ai/docs/com/badlogic/gdx/ai/btree/annotation/TaskAttribute.html#name--) specifies the name of the attribute; if omitted the field's name is used instead.
+This gives you the capability to use attribute names that are illegal field names in Java, like for instance reserved keywords such as `switch`, `case`, `class` and so on
-You can even specify whether the attribute is [required](http://libgdx.badlogicgames.com/gdx-ai/docs/com/badlogic/gdx/ai/btree/annotation/TaskAttribute.html#required--) or optional.
+  * [required](http://libgdx.badlogicgames.com/gdx-ai/docs/com/badlogic/gdx/ai/btree/annotation/TaskAttribute.html#required--) specifies whether the attribute is mandatory or optional; defaults to `false`

 ## Behavior Tree Libraries ##